CHCAA-EDUX/Programming-for-the-Humanities-E21/CURRICULUM.md

 ### Lesson 1: File Management and Interactive Programming ###

+__Time__ Monday, September 06, 0800-1000 (1200 w. café)
+__Location__ room 114B in building [5008](https://www.au.dk/om/organisation/find-au/bygningskort/?b=5008), Helsingforsgade 8.

 Introduces the imperative and procedural programming paradigms with Python.
 Topics included are basic math operators, variable assignment, PEP8, basic error handling.

-#### Coding Café: Basic Unix ####
+#### Coding Café: Basic Python ####

-Using the Unix shell (command line interpreter) and terminal (text input/output environment) is an important tool for file managment, automation and client-server communication.
-This café will introduce basic commands and shell scripting.
+Continues lesson 1 with a code-along

 ##### Reading #####

 * A. Sweigart, 2019, chp 1: [Python Basics](https://automatetheboringstuff.com/2e/chapter1/)

 ### Lesson 2: Control Flow

 Introduces how to regulate the order in which a Python program's code executes.
 In programming, control flow is regulated by conditional statements, loops and function calls.

 #### Coding Café: Basic Unix

+Using the Unix shell (command line interpreter) and terminal (text input/output environment) is an important tool for file managment, automation and client-server communication.
+This café will introduce basic commands and shell scripting.

 In this coding café, we continue with the Unix shell and terminal focusing on automation and workflows.
 ##### Reading #####